International Rescue Committee H-1B Visa Sponsorship Jobs USA

 Job Requirements:

-- Experience supervising, supporting, and training staff strongly preferred
+- Experience supervising, supporting, and training staff.

-- Demonstrated ability to work effectively as a team member in a multi-cultural environment
+- Demonstrated ability to work effectively as a team member in a multi-cultural environment.

-- Excellent written and oral communications skills in English; proficiency in a language spoken by client populations a plus
+- Excellent written and oral communications skills in English; proficiency in a language spoken by client populations a plus.

 Working Environment: